Linux

 ssh router-podman

-1. Create Directories and Volumes for Unbound
+Prepare Directories and Volumes

 First, create a directory to store Podman's deployment YAML files and volumes.
 In this example, I'll create the directory under /home/podman/deployments and place an unbound.yaml inside it.
 Additionally, create the container volume unbound-conf to store extra configuration files.